 Like most of you reading this post, I started my business from an idea.
-I had been laid off from a position that I loved being at for over ten years.
+I was laid off from a position that I loved being at for over ten years.
 The job loss couldn’t have come at a worse time.
 I was 7 1/2 months pregnant with our third child.

 Unlike many of you, being a business owner wasn’t anything that I had ever dreamed before I lost my job.
 But, it was obviously in the cards.
 As fate would have it, I ended up working from home for a bit helping colleagues (who were already running their own side business) complete small projects.